th3pirat3Blood/tryhackme-walkthrough/Ninja Skills/Readme.md

 ## Which file contains 230 lines?

-**This one has some issue... there is no such file with 230 line numbers... maybe my machines broken (I hope it is)**
+**There is no such file with 230 line numbers... moreover only 11 files out of given 12 are present on the system hence the last file should be that**

 Again a simple command: